- Arts & Sciences Home

 All rooms in the student residence halls are networked to provide internet access and many classrooms and public areas have general access internet jacks.
 The University has also expanded the number of wireless access points available on campus so that in every building and in many general outdoor gathering areas, one has wireless network access.

-A small, general use, computer lab with 16 Windows machines is located in O'Connor Hall near the deparmental offices of the Department of Mathematics and Computer Science to serve students enrolled in courses offered by the Department as well as the general student population as well.
-The Department also maintains several Unix/Linux servers, used for Computer Science courses.
+A small, general use, computer lab with 10 Windows machines is located in O'Connor Hall near the deparmental offices of the Department of Mathematics and Computer Science to serve students enrolled in courses offered by the Department as well as the general student population as well.
+The Department also maintains a Unix/Linux server, used for some Computer Science courses.